UniversalDependencies/docs/_u-overview/typos.md

 ## Wrongly Split Word

 If the word is erroneously written with one or more spaces, we have several incorrect tokens.
 We do not join them into one token with a space, although Universal Dependencies since version 2 allow words with spaces.
 This option is reserved for very specific situations, usually quite marginal in the language (with the exception of Vietnamese), but _predictable._ Not for arbitrary errors.
 Instead, UD defines the [goeswith]() relation to connect the parts of the word.
 The first part is always the head, the other parts are attached to it via `goeswith`.
-Parts attaching as `goeswith` should not themselves have any dependents, nor should they be included as nodes in [Enhanced Dependencies]().
+Parts attaching as `goeswith` should not themselves have any dependents.
+If the treebank provides [Enhanced Dependencies](), `goeswith` relations should be the same as in Basic Dependencies, and `goeswith` dependents should not participate in any additional enhanced relations.

 The head should bear the part-of-speech tag, lemma, and morphological annotation of the entire word.
 Beginning with UD release 2.10, any treebank that uses the `Typo` feature must apply it to all words with `goeswith` dependents, as an extra space within a word is a misrendering of that word.
 <!-- OLD POLICY: It is not necessary to add the `Typo` feature and `CorrectForm` in MISC, unless there is a “normal” typo too, i.e. if simple concatenation of the parts does not yield the correct form. -->